dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

     class X : IDisposable { public void Dispose() { } }
 }

 ```

-In this case, using container is very similar to using a `new` operator.
+In this case, using the container is very similar to using a `new` operator.
 You are controlling the resolved service and may decide when it is no longer needed and call `x.Dispose();`.
 No problem in this case.

-Second case, when the disposable transient is injected as dependency:
+The second case, when the disposable transient is injected as a dependency:
 ```cs
 class Disposable_transient_as_injected_dependency
 {